NVIDIA/spark-rapids/docs/get-started/getting-started.md

 ## RAPIDS Accelerator Configuration and Tuning
 Most of what you need you can get from [tuning guide](../tuning-guide).

-The following configs will hep you to get started but must be configured based on your cluster and application.
+The following configs will help you to get started but must be configured based on your cluster and application.

 1. If you are using the KryoSerializer with Spark, e.g.: